 The Student Experience

 Students who wish to enrich their academic experience may participate in a learning abroad program in Russia or a Russian-speaking country: such a trip offers valuable firsthand cultural and language immersion.
 You may also decide to complete an internship for academic credit, domestically or internationally.
-Beyond your coursework, be sure to get involved in your program and take advantage of valuable networking and socializing opportunities: join the Russian Club, or participate in the Student Advisory Committee for the Department of World Languages & Cultures.
+Beyond your coursework, be sure to get involved in your program and take advantage of valuable networking and socializing opportunities: join the Russian Club and/or attend one or more events (music performances, movie nights, etc.) organized by dedicated Russian instructors.

 Russian language fluency and cultural understanding will prepare you for a number of careers locally and abroad.
 Work for the government as a translator, linguist, diplomat, or immigration specialist, or enter the world of business as a national or international supply chain manager or HR specialist.
 Travel and tourism jobs—such as being am airline employee or trip planner—are possible, as are careers in publishing, broadcast media, and journalism.
 Students who complete additional education at the graduate level may also find work as teachers, professors, curators, lawyers, or administrators.